SystemJargon/blocklists/README.md

 A blocklist repo.
-Lists in various formats like AdGuard/Easylist, Pi-hole, HOSTS
+Lists in various formats like AdGuard/Easylist, Pi-hole,

 Links to my [Pi-hole](https://github.com/SystemJargon/pi-hole) and/or [AdGuardHome](https://github.com/SystemJargon/AdGuardHome) repo's